Executor Plugins

 - When

-socks5is set, all download connections are routed through that SOCKS5 proxy using the same format asupstream[].socks5. - By default, ForgeDNS checks target files during startup and downloads any missing ones before other plugins initialize.
+socks5is set, all download connections are routed through that SOCKS5 proxy using the same format asupstream[].socks5. - By default, OxiDNS checks target files during startup and downloads any missing ones before other plugins initialize.
 A bootstrap failure aborts startup.

 - Set